The Day-to-Day as a Design Director

 Glassdoor Avg.
 Salary

-Web designers design the appearance and workings of a website.
-They use their understanding of both visual design and technical design principles to create functional web layouts.
+Web designers design the appearance and functionality of a website.
+They use their understanding of both visual and technical design principles to create functional web layouts.
 Some web designers work from home and enjoy the flexibility of freelance work, while others work for agencies or businesses.
-Good web designers have the experience and foresight to anticipate the end-user experience and design for ease of use and navigation.
+Good web designers have the foresight to anticipate the end-user experience and design for ease of use and navigation.

 Designer